-Future planning efforts of UNM and the City may positively impact the residential and retail demand in Martineztown.
+Future planning efforts of the University of New Mexico (UNM) and the City of Albuquerque (CABQ) may positively impact the residential and retail demand in Martineztown.
 UNM's Health Sciences Center, located to the immediate east of the Plan area on the other side of I-25, is planning to undertake major expansions of its clinical, research, and educational facilities in the coming decades, which has the potential to bring an influx of jobs and, potentially, new residents to the area.
 The City is pursuing redevelopment efforts west of the NMRX to develop a warehouse district.
 Its proximity to the city's three major hospitals, UNM, and Downtown contributes to the strong redevelopment potential in Martineztown/Santa Barbara.

-2.3.4.
+2.2.4.
 Field Inventories 2011